athomasq/athomasq.github.io/categories/writing/writing.md

 ### ⏰ Latest Essays

 *[The Perils of Prudence](https://pivotal.substack.com/p/the-perils-of-prudence)*  ⭐️
 For startups, being prudent is the riskiest strategy of all.
-A counter-intuitive explanation involving polar expeditions, migratory birds, board games and war.
+A counter-intuitive explanation featuring polar expeditions, migratory birds, board games, mountain-climbing and war.

 *[Minsky Moments in Venture Capital](https://pivotal.substack.com/p/minsky-moments-in-venture-capital)*  ⭐️
 What drives boom-bust cycles in private markets?
 This essay from early 2022 offers some hypotheses that  turned out to be quite prescient.
 As seen in the [Financial Times](https://www.ft.com/content/077de7e3-e4e3-49d5-8a76-3cbbc4f492f5)!